Shopping for a new Ford Flex?

 Save this car now, and view it in your Showroom!Save to My Showroom

-While nearly every other crossover on the market has gone curvy, the Ford Flex takes a decidedly different approach to design through hard lines boxy styling.
-The result is a vehicle that stands out as a witty counter-take on today's mainstream, and it's a result that actually proves to provide more comfort and space than many of its raked-roofed alternatives.
-For 2015, little changes for the Ford Flex, with the exception of a few new colors, and heated mirrors being standardized on SE models.
+While nearly every other crossover on the market has gone curvy, the Ford Flex takes a decidedly different approach to design: through flat lines, creased sheetmetal, and boxy styling.
+The result is a vehicle that stands out as a much-welcomed about-face on today's mainstream; and it's a result that actually proves to provide more comfort and space than many of its raked-roofed alternatives.

 As large as the Flex is (it's 202 inches long, with an also-long 118-inch wheelbase), it's surprisingly manageable to park and drive around the city.
 It doesn't exactly drive small, but it doesn't feel much more cumbersome than a mid-size sedan.
 All the seats in both the first and second rows are cozy, with limousine-like room in every direction, and a choice of buckets or a bench.
 The long wheelbase pays off most here, but even the third-row seat has leg room for smaller adults, though head room is scant for six-footers.